Applications for geographical indications for non-EU products in 2025

 Why?

-Concerned stakeholders can present to the European Commission a reasoned statement of opposition to registration of the names listed as PDO and PGI in eAmbrosia within 3 calendar months from the date the application is published in the Official Journal of the European Union.
+Concerned stakeholders can present to the European Commission a reasoned statement of opposition to registration of the names listed as PDO and PGI in eAmbrosia within 3 calendar months from the date when the application is published in the Official Journal of the European Union.

-Concerned stakeholders can also present opposition to applications to the Lisbon System within 4 calendar months from the date the application is published in the Official Journal of the European Union.
+Concerned stakeholders can also present opposition to applications to the Lisbon System within 4 calendar months from the date when the application is published in the Official Journal of the European Union.

 If no reasoned statement of opposition is received within the relevant time period against the registration of these names, they will be granted protection in the EU.